 Why Do We Get Stuck In Denial?

 There are two possible reasons why one might go into denial:

 1. You don’t have enough healthy things in your life to turn to

-This could mean lack of social support or not having enough goals and project to work on and look forward to, or lack of healthy coping skills to face stress in life.
+This could mean a lack of social support or not having enough goals and projects to work on and look forward to, or lack of healthy coping skills to face stress in life.

 2. Unhealthy things are consuming so much of your time and energy